-Margaret shivered; the notion of catching something deadly had led to too many sleepless hours on the voyage from England.
-Having her worst fears confirmed as something almost run-of-the-mill made her blood run cold.
+Margaret shivered at the news.
+The notion of contracting something deadly had fueled nightmares leading to many sleepless hours on the voyage from England.
+Having her worst fears confirmed as something plausible made her blood run cold.

-"Don't worry, my dear," Sir Joseph was quick to reassure his new assistant, "once we get some proper food in you and get you into the sun, you shouldn't have a worry.
+"Don't worry my dear," Sir Joseph was quick to reassure his new assistant, "once we get some proper food in you and get you into the sun, you shouldn't have a worry.
 You look a bit pale from the confinement of traveling.
 I understand the trip was rough.
 You came at a bad time, as October marks the end of the monsoon season.
 But my need couldn't have waited another two months for an easier voyage, as I'm due in India."